zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02b_supply_chain_agent_architecture.md

 # Supply Chain Optimization Agent

 Let’s create an example of a **Supply Chain Optimization Agent** for a logistics company.
 This agent will monitor inventory levels, optimize delivery routes, and notify managers for approval on critical decisions, while also allowing managers to manually request route adjustments with agent-verified optimizations.
-I’ll first outline the requirements and then detail the implementation using the same architecture: **event-driven architecture (EDA)**, **three-tier architecture**, **stateless computing**, **scheduled computing (CronJobs)**, and **human-in-the-loop (HITL)**.
+I’ll first outline the requirements and then detail the implementation using the same architecture: **event-driven architecture (EDA)**, **three-tier microservices architecture**, **stateless computing**, **scheduled computing (CronJobs)**, and **human-in-the-loop (HITL)**.

 ---